 Ask for a few sample collection letters which your agency has been sending out to your debtors.
 May be you want to switch from diplomatic to intensive verbiage.
 Or may be your are not satisfied with their demand letters verbiage at all.

 5. How is the print quality of their Collection Letters?

-6. Does your collection agency print the break up charges / visits?
+6. Does your collection agency print the break up charges?

 Most agencies will total up all the charges and send it for collections.
 Although it is perfectly fine for collections purpose, but not 100% desirable.
-For example if a patient visits the doctor twice and owes $200 for the first visit and $100 for the second visit, then is that breakup being printed on a separate line?
-If a debtor receives a breakup on the collection letter, he will understand his obligations somewhat better.
+For example if a patient visits the doctor twice and owes $200 for the first visit and $100 for the second visit.
+If those two charges are printed on a separate line then the will understand his obligations far better.

 7. Request for a few collector logs

-Collection agency will not share call recordings with you, but they should be able to provide the activity/action log of at least on a few of your outstanding accounts.
-For example ask the agency if they can provide how many times have they called up on two accounts which have the highest outstanding amount.
+Collection agency will not share call recordings with you, but they should be able to provide the activity/action log of at least on a few of your accounts receivable.
+For example, ask the agency if they can provide how many times have they called up on two accounts which have the highest outstanding amount.
 Were they able to talk to the debtor or not.

 8. What kind of payment options does your agency offer to the debtors

 Does your collection agency have provision to allow your debtors to pay in installments.
 Do they accept checks and have a provision to make a online payment by credit card or any other forms of payment.